PhrSite/PsapSimulator/README.md

 This application currently only handles incoming calls.
 All calls are treated as NG9-1-1 calls regardless of the origin of the call.

 ## Installation
-The InstallationPackages directory contains a self-extracting EXE file for the most recent released version of the PsapSimulator.
+The InstallationPackages directory contains a self-extracting EXE file for the most recently released version of the PsapSimulator application.
 This file can be used to install the application on Windows 10 or Windows 11 computers.

 ## Documentation
 The GitHub documentation pages for this application are located at [https://phrsite.github.io/PsapSimulator](https://phrsite.github.io/PsapSimulator).
 This site contains the operator's manual for this application.